fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_26.jpg)

-Figure 4.26: A pie chart showing the survival rate of the passengers
+Caption: A pie chart showing the survival rate of the passengers

 -   Compare the gender of passengers who survived the incident (in a bar plot).